vienna-bio-center/PowerNetbox/docs/Set-NetBoxConfig.md

 # Set-NetBoxConfig

 ## SYNOPSIS
-Required to use PowerNetBox, sets up URL and APITToken for connection
+Required to use PowerNetBox, sets up URL and APIToken for connection

 ## SYNTAX